Hyyped/toolscript/README.md

 Cancel to cycle operations
 Enter to choose

-To close calc, either cycle through all operations or complete an equation and cancel
+To close calc, complete an operation and cancel
+Exit process will be updated